 WHAT IS CROSS-CULTURAL PSYCHIATRY?

 Cross-cultural psychiatry studies the various ways in which different cultures and ethnicities experience stress, express emotional distress and cope with mental illness.
-Our individual backgrounds are increasingly based on multiple different cultures, communities, affiliations and nationalities.
+Our individual backgrounds are increasingly based on multiple different cultures, communities, and nationalities.
 By informing the psychiatrist’s understanding of the relevant cultural values, belief systems, idioms and nuances, cross-cultural psychiatry enhances the clinician’s ability to build an effective therapeutic alliance, make sense of one's feelings and behaviors, formulate an accurate diagnosis and implement the most effective treatment plan.

 HOW COMMON IS MENTAL ILLNESS?

 One in four adults experience a mental health disorder in a given year, yet only one-third will receive mental health services.
 The lifetime risk of major depression is 20-25% in women and 10% in men.

 Lifeline is a national network that provides support for people in distress and/or a suicidal crisis.
 The caller will reach a crises center staffed by mental health workers, closest to his/her location.
 One can also call on behalf of someone else.
 The helpline is available 24 hours a day, 7 days a week.

 W Psychiatry | 276 Fifth Ave.
 Suite 507A - New York, NY 10001 | 1 (888) 977-6463 | email@example.com

 Content copyright 2014.
 W Psychiatry.
 All rights reserved.